Quick start

 System.out.println("Result: " + result); // should print 120 (5!)

-Note: Functions in Wasm can have multiple returns but here we're just taking the first returned value.
+Note: Functions in Wasm can return multiple values, hence the array.
+This function only returns one value, so we take the first value.